What Is a Credit Score and How Does Interest Work?

 Credit scores can have quite an impact on our financial lives.
 They determine how much we pay for things.
 Paying attention to a proper balance of debt to income and staying on top of our debt payments will lead to a higher credit score and lower costs down the road.

-You should make a habit of regularly checking your credit score.
+You should make a habit of regularly checking your credit score, and understanding how different financial decisions may impact your score over time.